 3. Boil the mixture over medium-high heat, then lower to medium-low.
 Cover the pan and simmer for 20-25 minutes.

-4. When the apples are soft, mash them with a potato masher or a blender for a chunky or smooth texture.
+4. When the apples are soft, mash them with a potato masher or a blender for a chunky or smooth applesauce.

 This homemade applesauce is such a tasty, healthy snack or side dish!
 It's perfect on its own for a yummy breakfast or snack.